 In 2006 a volunteer from Perth, UK, spent 6 months volunteering for BERUDA in Cameroon.
 Whilst working on developing an eco-tourism project, a friend asked if she could send £20 a month over to Cameroon to sponsor an orphan in the village.
 After extensive work researching the feasibility and sustainability it was decided that for all the work needed to set this up it made sense to develop it so that other friends could get involved and become sponsors as well.
 Hence the BERUDA Sponsor an Orphan Project was born.
 To oversee this initiative and to ensure that all funds reach the intended recipient, Afri-link was set up in 2008.
 To take account of our expansion into other countries, we changed our name to AfrAsia-link in 2019.

 We have carried other projects to support BERUDA, such as:

 • Funding and building an After School Education Project

 • Setting up a Widow/Orphan/Goat Project that allows the beneficiaries to become self-sufficient

 • Developing outreach funds, to assist the marginalised of the region

 • Lighting communities with solar power to help bring people together

 • Funding and building a pig and fish farm

-We go from strength to strength, working at grassroots level to improve the lives of people in Africa.
+We go from strength to strength, working at grassroots level to improve the lives of people in Africa and Asia.